Over the past seven months, the COVID-19 pandemic has resulted in an international interruption the global illicit drug trade.

 As far as the modern illegal drug trade goes, digital marketplaces have been on the rise since the 2013 federal seizure of the infamous Silk Road market who found its home in the dark web.
 Virtual markets, social media platforms, and encrypted messaging applications have all become ways to sell and consume products in the illicit drug trade with limited contact between sellers and buyers.

-The relative convenience and ease of purchasing drugs digitally is a unique anomaly in the otherwise pandemic affected global drug market.
+The relative convenience and ease of purchasing drugs digitally is a unique anomaly in the otherwise COVID-19 pandemic affected global drug trade.
 While supply chains and logistics have been disrupted at a macro level, there has been a noticeable upsurge in activity over digital mediums as the pandemic as continued on.
 Before examining that increase, it would be helpful to give a brief overview of how digital trade works.

 These concepts are at the core of digital drug distribution and purchase: